“Not very long ago I heard an outstanding pianist from Romania: Florian… he plays Mozart extremely beautifully!”

 Translated from original German.
 Marco Frei is a respected music journalist and musicologist whose work appears in a wide range of German language publications.

 Radio România Muzical broadcast a full review on 16, 17 and 18 April (three 25 minute programmes featuring extracts from different tracks each day with comments).
 If you understand Romanian, you can listen or read a transcript by following this link.
-A translation of the transcript will be posted here soon.

 The selection of pieces by Bartok, Schubert and Liszt and Romanian composers Sigismund Toduta, Paul Constantinescu and Radu Paladi all call on the folk heritage and music of eastern Europe in works of rich textures, dynamic rhythms, piquant harmonies and simple yet haunting melodies.
 Schubert’s Hungarian Melody is given a more earthy treatment, with a strong focus on its offbeat rhythms which turns it from a salon piece into a true folk melody.
 The disc introduces listeners to the varied and intriguing piano music of lesser-known composers Toduta, Constantinescu and Paladi, complemented by well-known works by Liszt.
 This is a very personal and meaningful selection of music, elegantly presented and masterfully played, with a deep appreciation of and affinity with the folk heritage which lies at the heart of all this music.
 Highly recommended.